neopsis/envas-commons/README.md

 the Niagara System Trust Store stores the Comodo CA root certificate, you do not have to deploy your CA-signed certificate along with your module.

-A short how to for self-signed certificates (OK for development):
+A short how-to for self-signed certificates (OK for development):

 1. In the Gradle file `envasCommons-rt.gradle` replace the `cert-alias` with a name identifying your code signing entry (e.g. private/public key pair) in the keystore.
 Example: